 The language of your mantra is entirely up to you - Sanskrit, English, Spanish or anything else will work.
 I belive that picking a mantra doesn't have to be complicated - it should be something that speaks to you, that you find calming and positive.

 Sit in a quiet place in a comfortable position (either on a chair or on your meditation seat).
 Take a few deep breaths to clear your mind and take a few moments to become clear on what your intention is.
 Use your intuition more than your intellect!
+Remember there is no 'wrong' decision here, you can always change if the one you pick first doesn't feel right after a few sessions.

 Below are some suggestions for mantras, pick and choose one or two that speak to you and see which feels best.
 Once you find one that feels good, practice with it for a prolonged period of time.